hadronized/blog/Getting_Into_Netwire.md

-The problem with FRP is that, beside [Wikipedia](http://en.wikipedia.org/wiki/Functional_reactive_programming), [Haskell.org](https://wiki.haskell.org/Functional_Reactive_Programming) and a few of other resources, like [Conal Elliott](http://conal.net/papers/push-pull-frp/) papers, we lack learning materials.
+The problem with FRP is that, beside [Wikipedia](http://en.wikipedia.org/wiki/Functional_reactive_programming), [Haskell.org](https://wiki.haskell.org/Functional_Reactive_Programming) and a few other resources, like [Conal Elliott](http://conal.net/papers/push-pull-frp/)’s papers, we lack learning materials.
 Getting into FRP is really not trivial and because of the lack of help, you’ll need to be brave to get your feet wet.

-Because I suffered **a lot** learning it from scratch and because I think it’s a good thing to pass knowledge by, I decided to write a few about it so that people can learn via a simplest path.
+Because I found it **hard** learning it from scratch and because I think it’s a good thing to pass knowledge by, I decided to write a few about it so that people can learn via an easier path.

-I’ll be talking about [netwire](https://hackage.haskell.org/package/netwire), which is not the *de-facto* library to use in Haskell, because eh… we don’t have any yet.
+I’ll be talking about [netwire](https://hackage.haskell.org/package/netwire), which is not the *de-facto* library to use in Haskell, because, eh… we don’t have any.
 However, netwire exposes a lot of very interesting concepts and helped me to understand more general abstractions.
 I hope it’ll help you as well. :)